Jeff Brohm: College

+^{#}Rankings from final Coaches Poll.; ^{°}Rankings from final AP Poll.; ‡Left before bowl game, interim head coach Nick Holt *Left Purdue to join Louisville before bowl game;

 Personal life

 Brohm's younger brother, Brian, is a football coach and a former quarterback who last played for the Winnipeg Blue Bombers.
 Another brother, Greg, played wide receiver at Louisville and had a stint in the Canadian Football League at the Edmonton Eskimos camp before being cut.
 Their sister, Kim, was a three-sport athlete at Spalding University.
 She played softball, volleyball, and basketball for the Pelicans (now the Golden Eagles).

 Brohm married the former Jennifer L. Hawkins in 2003.
 They have two children, Brady and Brooke.

 After Brohm turned down an offer to become Louisville head coach in November 2018 to remain at Purdue, then-Yahoo Sports journalist Pat Forde, a long-time Louisville resident, had the following to say about him:In a profession where coaches come and go and commitment is for suckers, Brohm is wired differently.
 Maybe that's why, as a 47-year-old millionaire, he still drives that now-famous 2004 Honda Accord to the office.
 Insincerity isn't part of his makeup.